We are very pleased to be able to offer financial assistance in the form of scholarships and bursaries to many of our undergraduate students.

 Undergraduate Academic Achievement Scholarships

-Available for all Home and EU students entering in September 2021 who achieve AAA in their A-levels (or EU equivalent).
+Available for all UK and overseas students entering in September 2021 who achieve AAA in their A-levels (or international equivalent).
 Undergraduate Academic Achievement Scholarships are distinct from the University Bursaries scheme for UK students and can be awarded on top of other bursaries you may receive from the University.

 An Undergraduate Academic Achievement Scholarship is worth £3000. £2000 is paid after registration, with the second instalment of £1000 paid at the end of the first year, if a course average of 70% or more is achieved.